ernestnash/ernestnash/README.md

 ## IN BRIEF

-> - Software Engineering intern at Real Biz Digital.
-> - Code coach at CodeJIKA.com, where i have taught over 60 students on the Art of front-end Web Development.
+> - Volunteer Code coach at CodeJIKA.com, where i have taught over 60 students on the Art of front-end Web Development.
 > - Junior developer and student of Mathematics (Applied Mathematics) and Computer Science at the Technical University of Mombasa (TUM).

 ### MORE ABOUT ME